 Simply telling a hiring manager that future plans involve staying with the company is good.
 However, it is much better to explain personal goals that will benefit the company and add individual value.
 For example, a student applying for a marketing position could talk about personal goals to improve outreach efforts for the company.
 Although companies want to hear that candidates have a desire to stay with them, they also want to know what candidates have to offer them.

-4. Show A Desire To Grow As A Team Player
+4. Show A Desire to Grow as a Team Player

 Since many people do not stay at their first job for more than 5 years, most employers know that recent graduates will move on.
 While they understand this, it is still important to put forth a good effort.
 Aside from poor management structure or an unfavorable work environment, another reason for high turnover in some companies is the workers.
 If there is a lack of cohesion, express a goal of trying to build a strong teamwork culture in the workplace.
 A good way to scope out a company’s problems with turnover is by reading reviews of former employees.
 Tailoring answers to meet a problem with a solution is a beneficial idea.

-5. Display An Eagerness To Learn
+5. Display an Eagerness to Learn

 When employers ask the dreaded interview question, they already know if a candidate is experienced or inexperienced.
 Recent college graduates are actually preferable to them in some cases.
 They can train, mold and shape recent grads into what they want them to be instead of trying to break unwanted habits of experienced but stubborn workers.
 When the dreaded question is asked, tell the interviewer that the next 5 years are a good opportunity to learn the company’s procedures, adopt the company’s culture and grow as a professional.

 According to the Washington Post, about 80 percent of students graduate without a job.
-It takes time to find a good job.
+It takes time to find a dream job.
 Patience is an important attribute, and being armed with the right interview answers is also a major benefit.

 You might also like: 50 Most Affordable Human Resource MBA Degree Programs